Deathbloodjr/RF.RemovePlaylistCap/README.md

 # RF.RemovePlaylistCap
- A Rhythm Festival mod template for developing new mods.
+ A Rhythm Festival mod to remove the playlist cap of 100.\
+ I don't see a real reason for this cap existing at all.
+It doesn't affect save file size or anything.

 # Requirements
  Visual Studio 2022 or newer\
  Taiko no Tatsujin: Rhythm Festival

 # Build
  Install [BepInEx be 697](https://builds.bepinex.dev/projects/bepinex_be) or [BepInEx 6.0.0-pre.2](https://github.com/BepInEx/BepInEx/releases/tag/v6.0.0-pre.2) into your Rhythm Festival directory and launch the game.\